PawelDefee/AstroZaur-linux-port/README.md

 AstroZaur-linux-port
 ====================

 This is a Linux port of the natal chart inspection application AstroZaur based on the state-of-the-art astronomical Swiss Ephemeris library.
 For more information, including usage instructions, see: http://strijar.ru/astrozaur/.
+The ported software has been succesfully built and run on RedHat RHEL 6 and Ubuntu 12.10 Linux distributions.

 Building
 --------